 IATEC Plant Solutions Inc. introduced aerial photogrammetric survey via drone and ran a pilot project to prove its efficiency.

-In only three working days, a DJI Inspire 1, automatically driven by Pix4Dcapture flight planning application, collected a total of 2588 nadir and oblique images (nadir taken with grid mission and oblique with free-flight mission) from 10 sub-areas of the facility.
+In only three working days, a DJI Inspire 1, automatically driven by Pix4Dcapture drone flight planning app, collected a total of 2588 nadir and oblique images (nadir taken with grid mission and oblique with free-flight mission) from 10 sub-areas of the facility.
 In order to determine the best processing option, the images were processed in different software to check for quality, speed, accuracy, flexibility, configurability and usability.
 Gradually Pix4D emerged as the leader and was used from then on.

 Before IATEC Plant Solutions Inc. decided to use drones for aerial inspection, they considered direct inspection and laser scanning.
 How did these methods measure up?

 1. Direct inspection: difficult, dangerous and time consuming

 To send personnel for direct visual inspection is extremely time consuming.
 The workers are exposed to life-threatening hazards such as falling or even facing explosions when climbing the structures, and due to the complexity of the plant, it is difficult to access to all areas of interest.
 This traditional method not just takes a lot of time but is often considered low-quality.
 Manual errors could occur on field handbooks, and to redo the survey takes an inordiante amount of time.

 2. Laser scanning: precise, expensive, data-heavy and impractical